Michelangelo (Teenage Mutant Ninja Turtles): Mutant Mayhem

-Michelangelo is shown to appear in the upcoming Teenage Mutant Ninja Turtles: Mutant Mayhem, the first computer-animated Teenage Mutant Ninja Turtles flim since TMNT (2007).
-It is confirmed that he will be voiced by an actual teenager with Shamon Brown Jr. voicing him.
+Michelangelo appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, and is voiced by real teenager Shamon Brown Jr. Much like his other counterparts, he is a jokester and most interested in wanting to be part of the real world.
+He becomes close friends with Mondo Gecko due to their mutual personalities and being more loose and carefree.

 Video games

 In the video games based on the 1987 animated series, Michelangelo is virtually identical to Leonardo on every level except attack range.
 However, to reflect his flashy personality, he was changed and became the most agile Turtle in the video games based on the 2003 animated series while Raphael was the least skilled.
 In TMNT: Smash Up, he is voiced by Wayne Grayson.

 Michelangelo is one of the main playable characters in Teenage Mutant Ninja Turtles: Out of the Shadows, where he is voiced by Pierce Cravens.
 Michelangelo also appears in the 2014 film-based game, voiced by Peter Oldring.

 Michelangelo is featured as one of the playable characters from Teenage Mutant Ninja Turtles as DLC in Injustice 2, voiced by Ryan Cooper.
 While Leonardo is the default turtle, Michelangelo, Raphael, and Donatello can be picked through selection similar to other premier skin characters.

 Michelangelo is featured as a TMNT season pass in Smite as a Mercury skin, voiced by Nick Landis.
 He is also available as a skin in Brawlhalla.

-Michelangelo is also a main playable character in the sequel to Turtles in Time, titled Teenage Mutant Ninja Turtles: Shredder's Revenge.
+Michelangelo is also a main playable character in Teenage Mutant Ninja Turtles: Shredder's Revenge.
 In the game, Michelangelo is now the fastest turtle with low range and average power, as opposed to the original, in which he has average speed, average range, and high power.
-This is the first official Teenage Mutant Ninja Turtles game in which he will be played by his original voice actor, Townsend Coleman.
+This is the first official Teenage Mutant Ninja Turtles game in which he is played by his original voice actor, Townsend Coleman.

-Michelangelo also appeared Nickelodeon All-Star Brawl, with Townsend Coleman reprising his role.
+Michelangelo is a playable character in Nickelodeon All-Star Brawl, with Townsend Coleman reprising his role.

+Michelangelo appears in the 2025 video game Tony Hawk's Pro Skater 3 + 4 as a playable skater.